FinchMF/Classification_Models/README.md

 * Sleep (3)
 * Spanish (5)

-For each genre I called 100 songs totalling 1,400 tracks.
-Each track is given a number.
-Tracks with the same number share common audio features.
+For each genre 100 tracks, totalling 1,400, were called.
+Each genre is given a number.
+Genres with the same number share common audio features.

 # Spotify's Audio Features and Analysis